heamanthsop/parlant/README.md

 - **Guaranteed** rule compliance
 - Predictable, consistent behavior
 - Scale by adding more guidelines
-- Production-ready reliability from day one
+- Production-ready from day one

 </td>
 </tr>